canada-ca/OS-Advisory_Conseil-SO/1_About.md

 _Governance_

-The CTO-OSAB is responsible for providing advice to the GC Enterprise Architecture Review Board (GC EARB) on open source projects, open standards,procurement of open source tools, and practices for implementing a more open culture.
+The CTO-OSAB is responsible for providing advice to the GC Enterprise Architecture Review Board (GC EARB) on open source projects, open standards, procurement of open source tools, and practices for implementing a more open culture.

 The advisory board will be co-chaired by the GC CTO and a private sector executive dedicated to the evolution of open source tools within Canada.